Next-Fast/Next-Api/README.md

 ![image](Images/TIS.png)

-This is a module Among Us that is loaded using Bepinex and is being planned.
+This is a mod Among Us that is loaded using Bepinex and is being planned.

 * [Statement](READMES/Statement.md)
 * [SChinese](READMES/SChinese.md)